GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/1_DesigningVariantC.md

 A variant call is a conclusion that there is a nucleotide difference relative to a given reference at a given position in an individual genome or transcriptome, often referred to as a Single Nucleotide Variant (SNV).
 The call is usually accompanied by an estimate of variant frequency and some measure of confidence.
 Similar to other steps in this workflow, there are a number of tools available for variant calling.
 In this workshop we will be using `bcftools`, but there are a few things we need to do before actually calling the variants.

 ### Step 1: Calculate the read coverage of positions in the genome
 Do the first pass on variant calling by counting read coverage with `bcftools`.
 We will use the command mpileup.
-The flag -O b tells bcftools to generate a bcf format output file, -o specifies where to write the output file, and -f flags the path to the reference genome:
+The flag -O b tells bcftools to generate a bcf format output file, -o specifies where to write the output file, and -f specifies the path to the reference genome:

 !!! terminal "script"
     ```bash